aattww/sensors/README.md

 Gateway collects data from nodes and acts as an relay to a [Modbus](https://en.wikipedia.org/wiki/Modbus) network.
 By using Maxim Integrated MAX3485 RS-485 transceiver gateway can be connected to an existing RS-485 Modbus RTU network as a slave.
 Omitting the transceiver provides a direct TTL serial port.
 This can be accessed with, for example, another Arduino board, FTDI chip or connected directly to a Raspberry Pi.
 Regardless of the physical connection, gateway is accessed using Modbus protocol.
 Gateway requires regulated 3.3 volts or (unregulated) 5-12 volts DC power supply.
 In addition, gateway has three pulse inputs (pulse values are periodically saved to EEPROM and restored on power-up), one of which can be used as an NTC thermistor input.
 These inputs are also accessible via Modbus.

+One drawback of Modbus protocol is that a slave can not inform the master of new messages.
+For this, pulse 2 can be enabled to work as an external interrupt.
+This pin behaves like an emulated open collector output (external high state voltage is limited to 3.3 volts, however).
+The pin will be pulled to ground when a message is received either from an *important* node or any node, depending on the gateway settings.
+After Modbus read has been done, this pin will be set back to high impedance state.

 <p align="center"><img src="images/gateway_pcb.png" width="75%" /></p>

 **Warning:** UART serial port is 3.3 volts, so don't connect it to a 5 volt system.